 \begin{proof}

 If there exists a monomial $\mu \in S$ such that $\Gamma_{\mu} (\mathcal{G})$ has a cycle, then there is an infinite sequence of one step reductions with respect to $\mathcal{G}$ starting at $\mu$.
 Thus $\mathcal{G}$ fails to define a Noetherian reduction relation.
-It follows from \Cref{reductionrelationNoetherian} that there is no monomial order $<_{\tau}$ such that $\mathcal{G}$ is a Gr\"obner basis with the marked monomials as the initial terms.
+It follows from \Cref{reductionrelationNoetherian} that there is no monomial order $\tau$ such that $\mathcal{G}$ is a Gr\"obner basis with the marked monomials as the initial terms.

 If there exists a monomial $\mu \in S$ such that $\Gamma_{\mu} (\mathcal{G})$ has more than one sink, then division of $\mu$ by $\mathcal{G}$ does not have a unique remainder since each sink is the remainder of $\mu$ when it is divided by $\mathcal{G}$.
-Thus, $\mathcal{G}$ can not be a Gr\"obner basis with respect to a monomial order $<_{\tau}$ such that the marked monomials as the initial terms with respect to $<_{\tau}$.
-Therefore, it is necessary that the directed graph has a unique sink and no cycles for the existence of a monomial order $<_{\tau}$ such that $\mathcal{G}$ is a Gr\"obner basis with leading terms as the marked monomials.
+Thus, $\mathcal{G}$ can not be a Gr\"obner basis with respect to a monomial order $\tau$ such that the marked monomials as the initial terms with respect to $\tau$.
+Therefore, it is necessary that the directed graph has a unique sink and no cycles for the existence of a monomial order $\tau$ such that $\mathcal{G}$ is a Gr\"obner basis with leading terms as the marked monomials.